wardi/wardi.github.io/_pages/flood-fill-mazes.md

 ## Dependencies

-First we install jupyter and a few common Python libraries, and launch jupyter notebook:
+First install jupyter and a few common Python libraries, and launch jupyter notebook:

 ```bash